 The backyard tiger is an abomination.
-It is disrespectful of the world’s most impressive and well known animal.
+It is disrespectful of the world’s most impressive and well-known animal.
 People who keep tigers in their backyard are being self-indulgent idiots.
 Sorry if that is rude.
 I have to be rude because I am frustrated and fed up with reading about the misery that stupid people bring upon the mighty tiger which is brought to its knees and made vulnerable by humankind.
+I am referring here to America where there are thousands of ‘pet tigers’ languishing in crappy conditions and fed the wrong food.

 A lot of casual tiger consumerism is by individuals who haven’t the faintest idea what they are getting into and it starts with something like..